Bletchley Park welcomes all people with disabilities

 BSL interpreted guided tours are available throughout the year.
 Check our events calendar here for available dates and to book.

-Guide and Assistance Dogs are welcome.
+Assistance Dogs and Guide Dogs are welcome.
 Dog bowls are available from the admission desk.
+More information here.

 Sound and enhancement systems